Marlon Brando

 One of Brando’s producers said, "I defy you to watch anyone else when Brando is on the screen."

 Marlon Brando is a double Aries with Sagittarius Rising.
-According to his birth certificate, Marlon Brando, Jr. was born April 3, 1924, in Omaha, Nebraska, at 11:00 p.m.
-Central Standard Time.
+According to his birth certificate, Marlon Brando, Jr. was born April 3, 1924,

 The following comments by Doris Chase Doane offer an illuminating excerpt from the Star Chart of Marlon Brando during his early career: